he7d3r/desafio-engenharia-dados/README.md

 ### See it in action

-The dashboard is currently available at https://import-export-dashboard.herokuapp.com.
+The dashboard is currently available at <https://import-export-dashboard.herokuapp.com>.

-### Deployment a new instance
+### Deploy a new instance

 To deploy the dashboard on Heroku, just run the following command, replacing `my-new-dashboard` by a name of your choice.